hfoffani/Advanced-Lane-Lines/writeup_report.md

 Although (or because) the pipeline is pretty straightforward this implementation has several issues:

-1. There are a lot of parameters to tune, like sliding window size, color space thresholds, perspective transform polygon, etc.
+1. There are still a lot of parameters to tune, like sliding window size, color space thresholds, perspective transform polygon, etc.
-1. It lacks of solid smoothing step.
 1. It depends too much in the ability to detect *both* lines lane.
+1. The smoothing step can be improved, for instance by keeping two buffers one for each line.

 A better parameter tuning (maybe using some grid search technique) most probably will help dealing with different types of pavements or line painting.
 Also a good smoothing step would be able to cope with faint lines.